julelang/manual/src/compiler/compiler-optimizations.md

 Enables optimizations for string operations.

 - Erases relevant ranges of string's itself instead of making allocation for substring and assignment if string gets assignment with substring from itself.
+- Eliminates neutral binary expressions such as concatenation with the empty string.

 ---